laurosilvacom/thinking-reactively-with-rxjs-notes/09-rxjs-expose-complex-reactive-code-as-simple-function-based-apis.md

 - etc

 To be widely applicable, we'll go generic and use a function called `newTaskStarted`

-(and `existingTaskCompleted` for when a task is completed)
+- (and `existingTaskCompleted` for when a task is completed)
 - Change each `observable` to a `Subject`
 - Then, inside these functions, call the associated subject with `next()`
   - ie: `export function newTaskStarted() { taskStarts.next() }`

-Then we import these functions into our React app's "slow" component, and call the `newTaskStarted` function when the associated buttons are clicked.
+- Then we import these functions into our React app's "slow" component, and call the `newTaskStarted` function when the associated buttons are clicked.

-We then call `existingTaskCompleted` inside of the `subscribe` for each `observable`.
+- We then call `existingTaskCompleted` inside of the `subscribe` for each `observable`.

-- we consider them completed whenever they emit
+- We consider them completed whenever they emit

-Inside of our other "quick" component we are using promises.
+- Inside of our other "quick" component we are using promises.
 So in this case:

 - call the `newTaskStarted` function right before the promise
 - and call `existingTaskCompleted` when the promise resolves